jisellejones/stock-analysis/README.md

 &emsp;For i...

-*Program calls the ticker, sets volume variable to 0, and runs through all if statements*
+*The program calls the ticker, sets the volume variable to 0, and runs through all if statements.*

-*Then the program activates the output worksheet*
+*Then the program activates the output worksheet.*

 &emsp;Worksheets("All Stocks Analysis").Activate

-*Then outputs data*
+*Then outputs the data.*

 &emsp;Cells(4 + i, 1).Value = ticker